awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 ## Connect Using SSL<a name="connect-using-ssl"></a>

 To support SSL connections, Amazon Redshift creates and installs an [AWS Certificate Manager \(ACM\)](https://aws.amazon.com/certificate-manager/) issued SSL certificate on each cluster\.
 The set of Certificate Authorities that you must trust in order to properly support SSL connections can be found at [https://s3\.amazonaws\.com/redshift\-downloads/redshift\-ca\-bundle\.crt](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt)  \.
-If the certificate bundle doesn't download, right\-click the previous link and choose **Save link as\.\.\.**\.
+If the certificate bundle doesn't download, right\-choose the previous link and choose **Save link as\.\.\.**\.

 **Important**
 Amazon Redshift has changed the way that we manage SSL certificates\.
 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
 For more information, see [Transitioning to ACM Certificates for SSL Connections](connecting-transitioning-to-acm-certs.md)\.